Geometric frustration in polygons of polariton condensates creating vortices of varying topological charge: Methods

-In the experiments described here the sample was held in a cold finger cryostat at a temperature of~$T\approx 6$\,K. Continuous wave excitation is provided by a single mode Ti:Sapphire laser.
-We use non-resonant excitation from the epi side and detect the emission from the substrate side so that the excitation is filtered by the absorption of the GaAs substrate.
+In the experiments described here the sample was held in a cold finger cryostat at a temperature of~$T\approx 4$\,K. Continuous wave (CW) excitation is provided by a single mode Ti:Sapphire laser modulated by an acousto-optic modulator (AOM) to form a quasi-CW beam.
+We use non-resonant excitation from the epi side and utilise two different detections schemes schemes: detect the emission from the substrate side so that the excitation is filtered by the absorption of the GaAs substrate (transmission geometry), or detect the emission from the epi side to prevent disruption of the Fourier space imaging (reflection geometry).
 The optical excitation, for all the measurements reported in this work, is at the first reflectivity minimum above the cavity stop band.
-The spatial profile of the excitation beam is modulated to a \nb{ regular} polygon with Gaussian profiles at each vertex of approximately equal in diameter spots using a reflective spatial light modulator (SLM).
-We use a high numerical aperture microscope objective (NA = 0.65) to focus the spatially modulated beam to $\sim $1-2$\, \mathrm{\mu m}$ in diameter at full width at half maximum (FWHM) excitation spots.
-The photoluminescence from the sample is collected in transmission geometry with $\pm 25^{\circ}$ collection angle, by a 0.42 NA microscope objective.
-Two-dimensional Fourier and real-space photoluminescence imaging \nb{are} obtained by projecting the corresponding space to a cooled \nb{charge-coupled} device (CCD) camera. \pgl{We resolve the spatial phase distribution of the central vortex using off-axis digital holography \cite{kgl_natphys_suppl}.
-We use a Mach-Zehnder interferometer with one of its arms designed to spatially displace and magnify the image by a factor of 10.
-This configuration allows us to interfere the core of the nonagon with a 10x magnified version of one of its constituent condensates.
-As the phase in the centre of each condensate is virtually constant, its spatially displaced emission results in a plane wave-like reference wave interfering with the nonagon's emission.}
+The spatial profile of the excitation beam is modulated to a regular polygon with Gaussian profiles at each vertex of approximately equal in diameter spots using a reflective spatial light modulator (SLM).
+We use high numerical aperture microscope objectives ($0.4\leq$ NA $\leq0.5$) to focus the spatially modulated beam to $\sim $1-2$\, \mathrm{\upmu m}$ in diameter, at full width at half maximum, excitation spots and to collect the PL in reflection geometry.
+The PL from the sample can also be collected in transmission geometry with $\pm 25^{\circ}$ collection angle, by a 0.42 NA microscope objective.
+The resonant seed laser (Toptica) mode is first cleaned with pinhole (PH) to ensure a clean phase front.
+Then the seed laser is split into two paths at PBS1 with a small amount down path 1, directed onto the sample using a dichroic mirror (DM) which passes the excitation laser but reflects the PL wavelength; and the rest down path 2 where the laser is interfered with the PL on BS3 for homodyne interferometry.
+The remainder of the excitation laser is filtered with a long pass filter (LP) and the paths are brought to zero time delay by controlling mirror \underline{M} which is on a linear translational stage.
+Two-dimensional Fourier and real-space PL imaging are obtained by projecting the corresponding space onto a cooled charge-coupled device (CCD) camera.